Dragonrick123/Neural-Network-in-lua-Module/README.md

 * TrainCompleted typeof TrainCompleted is a boolean, will be fired when the train is completed
 * bias-1 typeof bias-1 is a table with all the previous bias
 * weights-1 typeof weights-1 is a table with all the previous weights
+* run typeof run is a function
+* layers typeof layers is a table with all the layer objects